Currently 93% of the overall student body receives scholarships and specifically, 87% of the 2017 entering class received scholarships.

 The faculty has adopted the following suggested grading curve for first year courses: A and A- = 30-40% B+ and B = 30-40% B- and C+ = 10-20% C, C-, D+, D, D-, F = 10-20%.
 The suggested distribution is not mandatory, but rather a guideline to aid faculty members in implementing TU College of Law’s grading system.
 The suggested grading distribution will apply to all first year courses.
 Where the suggested distribution is applicable as a guideline, it is expected that the median or mid-point grade will be a B-.

-After the first year, we occasionally increase a scholarship for overwhelming academic merit, service to the College of Law, and demonstrated need.
-These increases are made on a case-by-case basis.
-In addition, students who serve as editors on journals or who serve on the executive council for our Board of Advocates are eligible for additional scholarship stipends for their service to these organizations.
+Students who serve as editors on journals, serve on the executive council for our Board of Advocates, or serve as an officer of The TU Law Public Interest Board are eligible for additional scholarship stipends for their service to these organizations.

 Scholarship Guidelines and GPA Requirements

-Merit-Based: 2.0 cumulative GPA at the end of each spring semester
+Merit-Based: 2.0 cumulative GPA at the end of one year of matriculation (two regular semesters)

 Need-Based: 2.0 and up – Renew need based prior amount